Gauge theory and G2-geometry on Calabi-Yau links: Introduction

 \begin{theorem} Let $K_f \stackrel{S^1}{\longrightarrow} V\subset\P^4(w)$ be a weighted Calabi-Yau link of degree $d$ and weight $w=(w_0,\dots,w_4)$; then the Crowley-Nordstr\"om $\nu$ invariant of any $S^1$--invariant $\rG_2$--structure $\varphi$ on $K_f $ is an odd integer given by where $(\mu_{-}, \mu_{+})$ is the signature of the intersection form on $H^{4}(\widetilde{\cV},\R)$, for

 \end{theorem} Using a method by Steenbrink to calculate the signature, we obtain an effective algorithm to determine $\nu(\varphi)$ for any CY link, with straightforward computational methods (see Appendix \ref{app: algorithm}).
-We observe that several values of $\nu$ are realised in this manner, and conjecture that indeed all possible 24 values can be realised by weighted CY links.
+We observe that several values of $\nu$ are realised in this manner, and conjecture that indeed all possible 24 values can be realised by the `natural' cocalibrated $\rG_2$-structure (\ref{eq-GrayG2structure}) of a weighted CY link.
 In particular, for the homogeneous case we find: \begin{corollary} The Crowley-Nordstr\"{o}m $\nu$ invariant of the Fermat quintic link with $\rG_2$--structure (\ref{eq-GrayG2structure}) is $\nu(\varphi)=5$. \end{corollary} To the best of our knowledge, this large class of $7$--manifolds with $\rG_2$--structure of the form $(K_f,\varphi)$ is the first instance besides the original reference \cite{Crowley2015b} in which the $\nu$ invariant has been computed explicitly.